htrajan/ht-drawsteel/Draw Steel Rules (original).md

 > - If your kit has a medium or heavy weapon that you aren’t wielding, you lose the kit’s melee damage bonus.
 > - If your kit has a light weapon that you aren’t wielding, you lose the kit’s melee damage, ranged damage, and distance bonus.
 > - If your kit has a reach weapon or whip that you aren’t wielding, you lose the kit’s melee damage and reach bonus.
-> - If your kit has an ensnaring weapon that you aren’t wielding, you lose the kit’s signature ability.
+> - If your kit has an ensnaring weapon that you aren’t wielding, you lose the kit’s [[Signature Ability|signature ability]].
 > - If your kit has an implement that you aren’t wielding, you lose the kit’s speed, stability, distance, area, damage bonus, and ward.

 ### MARTIAL KITS